 Wisconsin’s Top Mountain Biking Trails

-This is Wisconsin mountain biking, where rolling hills make for intense off-road adventures and single-track trails are built to demand bike-handling skills.
-Both beginners and seasoned single track experts will find a playground in the woods that is just right for their skill level.
+This is Wisconsin mountain biking, where rolling hills make for intense off-road adventures and single-track trails can be found throughout the state.
+Both beginners and seasoned single-track experts will find natural playgrounds for every skill level.
+Pack up the bikes and head out to these top destinations for mountain biking in Wisconsin.

 WinMan Trails – Winchester

-This network of single track trails near Winchester covers 1,300 acres of private and public land just across the border from the Michigan U.P.
-Tackle fat and flowy trails, technical downhills, berms and bridges.
+This network of single-track trails near Winchester covers over 1,300 acres of private and public land just across the border from Michigan’s Upper Peninsula.
+Tackle fat and flowy trails, technical downhills, berms and bridges galore.

-In addition to mountain and fat tire biking all year, WinMan hosts other silent sports like hiking, skiing and snowshoeing.
+In addition to mountain and fat tire biking, WinMan hosts other silent sports like hiking, skiing and snowshoeing.
 Even well-behaved, friendly dogs are allowed if they stay close to their owners.
-For year-round riding on some of Wisconsin’s most scenic and exhilarating trails, load up the bikes and head to WinMan.
+For year-round riding on some of Wisconsin’s most scenic and exhilarating trails, WinMan’s got you and your crew covered.

 CAMBA Trails – Cable & Hayward

 Every year, off-road cyclists from across the country make a late summer pilgrimage to the Cable area for the annual Chequamegon Fat Tire Festival competition.
-However, this region is a mountain bike Mecca all season long, thanks to the extensive Chequamegon Area Mountain Bike Association's CAMBA Trail System.
-Featuring 28 trails and more than 300 miles of riding including 135 miles of purpose built singletrack trail in the Chequamegon-Nicolet National Forest, Bayfield County Forest and Sawyer County Forest.
-The CAMBA system is one of the top mountain bike trail systems in the country.
+However, this region is a mountain bike paradise year-round, thanks to the extensive Chequamegon Area Mountain Bike Association's CAMBA Trail System.
+Explore more than 135 miles of single-track riding and over 200 miles of mapped gravel routes in the Chequamegon-Nicolet National Forest, Bayfield County Forest and Sawyer County Forest.
+The CAMBA system isn’t just one of Wisconsin’s favorite trail systems, it’s also one of the top mountain bike trail systems in the country.

-While much of the original CAMBA system is friendly for beginners and intermediates, a number of single-track trails have been added to give advanced riders even more challenging options.
+While much of the original CAMBA system is friendly for beginners and intermediate riders, a number of single-track trails have been added to give advanced riders even more challenging options.
 The Rock Lake and Ojibwe trails offer rugged, rocky technical riding, while FlowMama, Dirt Candy and Tsuga Daddy are among some of the sweetest flow trails in the Midwest.
-The Namakagon and Patsy Lake trails offer cyclists a pleasant break, meandering peacefully through streams, bogs and tamarack forests, with comfortable resorts and restaurants close by.
+The Namakagon and Patsy Lake trails offer cyclists a pleasant break, meandering peacefully through streams, bogs and tamarack forests, with resorts and restaurants close by for rest stops.

 John Muir Trail System – Whitewater

 Southeastern Wisconsin’s connected John Muir and Emma Carlin trails comprise another top regional mountain bike destination.
 Both are located in the Southern Kettle Moraine State Forest in Walworth County.
-The larger of the two, the Muir Trails, offers 27-plus miles of riding on five one-way loops that let riders mix and match distance and difficulty to fit their ability level.
+The larger of the two, Muir Trails, offers over 27 miles of riding on five one-way loops that let riders mix and match distance and difficulty to fit their ability level.

 Kickapoo Valley Reserve Trail – La Farge